Your Next Content Marketing Strategy Template That Actually Works

 Once you've nailed down your why, it's time to get laser-focused on your who.
 And please, "millennials who live in cities" is not a target audience.
 It's a lazy demographic.
 We need to go way deeper and build out audience personas that feel like actual people you know.

 Think of these personas as your imaginary best friends.
 They're semi-fictional characters, sure, but they're built on real data and deep research about your ideal customer.
 They’ll be your guide for your tone of voice, the topics you choose, and even the social media platforms you show up on.
-If you're new to this, learning how to create buyer personas is a crucial first step.
+If you're new to this, learning is a crucial first step.

 A truly useful persona answers questions like: